What is E2B?

 After an initial introduction to company executives who present their current business issue in class, students divide into "consulting teams" to research, analyze, and address the assigned company's specific challenge.

-Students stay in contact with executives over a 14-week period, refining, troubleshooting, and honing communication skills.
+Students stay in contact with executives throughout the project, refining, troubleshooting, and honing communication skills.
 The class culminates with both a written proposal and an oral presentation to the client organization, during which constructive feedback is given to each team by the company executives.

 Real-Time Results for Companies